nttuyen/portlet-tutorial/archetype-juzu-plf-portlet/README.md

 ## Usage

-Creating a project from this archetype by specifying archetypeGroupId, archetypeArtifactId and archetypeVersion information.
+Creating a project from this archetype by specifying `archetypeGroupId`, `archetypeArtifactId` and `archetypeVersion` information.
 For example, we create a project:

 ```